gtech-mulearn/IEEE-LAUNCHPAD/profiles/kavyan@mulearn.md

 - During my academic journey, I had the privilege of serving as the Chair of IEEE Women in Engineering in my college.
 Through this, I honed my leadership skills, learned to navigate challenges, and inspired others to reach their full potential.

-#### Networking:

-- explain your networking skills and how you plan to engage with the communitys.
-Outline how you will influence and lead others in your respective field.

 #### Career Plan: